meetoseh/backend/docs/db/users.md

 -   `id (integer primary key)`: the internal row identifier
 -   `sub (text unique not null)`: the amazon cognito identifier
 -   `email (text not null)`: the email address of the user.
 NOT A VALID IDENTIFIER.
-    Primarily for custoemr support.
+    Primarily for customer support or contacting them.
 Is often unique, but there are many valid reasons why it may not be.
+-   `email_verified (boolean not null)`: if we or an identity provider has confirmed that the user owns the email address
+-   `phone_number (text null)`: the phone number of the user.
+NOT A VALID IDENTIFIER.
+-   `phone_number_verified (boolean null)`: if we or an identity provider has confirmed that the user owns the phone number.
+Note that `phone_number_verified` is 21 chars, which longer than the cognito jwt limit of 20 chars per field, so in the jwt this is `custom:pn_verified`
 -   `given_name (text null)`: the given name of the user. we don't get this from apple, so it's null for apple users unless they specify it
 -   `family_name (text null)`: the family name of the user